To keep you and your growing baby healthy, it’s important to watch out for symptoms of not eating enough while pregnant.

 And let’s face it, pregnancy already has you feeling exhausted enough as it is, so you don’t need any extra help in that department.

-These conditions can be dangerous for both you and your little one, so it’s essential to make sure you’re getting enough nutrients to support a healthy pregnancy.
+So it’s essential to make sure you’re getting enough nutrients to support a healthy pregnancy.

-And let’s be real, pregnancy is already emotional enough without adding on any extra stressors.
+Pregnancy is already emotional enough without adding on any extra stressors.

 How long can you go without eating while pregnant?